CLINT HANDLES COMPLEX INTELLECTUAL PROPERTY MATTERS AND HELPS HIS CLIENTS ACHIEVE SUCCESS IN HIGH STAKES INTELLECTUAL PROPERTY LITIGATION.

 - U.S. District Court for the Eastern District of Texas

-- Defending multinational Japanese company in a patent infringement suit brought by a non-practicing entity in the Eastern District of Texas relating to semiconductor design.
+- Straight Path IP Group, Inc. v.
+Vizio (E.D.
+Va.): Defended multinational Japanese company in a three-patent infringement suit relating to point-to-point Internet technology brought by a non-practicing entity in the Eastern District of Virginia.
+Case settled.

-- Defending multinational Japanese company in a patent infringement suit over LCD panel technology brought by a non-practicing entity in the District of Delaware.
+- Mariner IC Inc. v.
+Funai Electric Co., Ltd. (E.D.
+Tex.): Defended multinational Japanese company in a two-patent infringement suit relating to SoC technology brought by a non-practicing entity in the Eastern District of Texas.
+Case settled.

-- Defended multinational Japanese company in a patent infringement suit brought by a non-practicing entity in the Eastern District of Texas relating to network printing technology.
+- Dynamic Hosting Co.
+LLC v.
+Google Inc. (E.D.
+Tex.): Defended multinational Japanese company in a two-patent infringement suit relating to remote printing technology brought by a non-practicing entity in the Eastern District of Texas.
+Case settled.

-- In the Matter of Certain Sintered Rare Earth Magnets, Methods of Making Same and Products Containing Same (ITC): Represented multinational Japanese company in an ITC action asserting patents relating to rare earth magnet compositions and manufacturing methods against 29 respondents, including Chinese rare earth magnet manufacturers.
-Took key depositions of the manufacturers at sites in Hong Kong and Korea.
-The case was dismissed after respondents agreed to settlements.
+- In the Matter of Certain Sintered Rare Earth Magnets, Methods of Making Same and Products Containing Same (ITC): Represented Japanese Complainant in ITC investigation asserting patents relating to rare earth magnet compositions and manufacturing methods against 29 respondents, including Chinese manufacturers.
+Led key aspects of case and took primary depositions of manufacturers (CEOs and lead engineers) at sites in Hong Kong and Korea.
+Case was dismissed after respondents agreed to settlements.

 - Intevac, Inc. v.
 Unaxis USA, Inc. (C.D.
-Cal.) and inter partes reexamination of the patent-in-suit: Represented Intevac in patent enforcement litigation against Intevac’s principal competitor in hard disk drive media manufacturing, and successfully defended the validity of the Intevac patent in inter partes reexamination.
+Cal.) and inter partes reexamination of the patent-in-suit: Represented Intevac in patent litigation in the Central District of California against Intevac’s principal competitor in hard disk drive media manufacturing, and successfully defended the validity of the Intevac patent in inter partes reexamination.
 Intevac acquired the competitor’s hard disk drive media manufacturing equipment business and the litigation was dismissed.

 - H.I.G.
 Capital Management, Inc. v.
 Huntsman Gay Capital Partners LLC (M.D.
 Fla.): Defeated a motion for temporary restraining order in trademark litigation shortly before an important industry conference for the client.